Pryaxis/TShock/CONTRIBUTING.md

 - How to reproduce the issue
 - Screenshots of the issue (if applicable)

+### To build the source

+Note: This includes the API by default.
+If you need only the API, you need to cd into that folder and do the following with the .sln file for the API.
+For those new to C#, the .sln and .csproj files contain the necessary definitions to do a complete source build using Microsoft or Mono build tools.

+- Checkout the source.
+- Initialize the submodules: ```git submodule init```
+- Open the source in your favorite text editor that supports .NET building and press the build button OR
+- Run ```msbuild TShock.sln``` in the root of the cloned folder on Windows in a 'Developer Command Prompt' OR
+- Run ```xbuild TShock.sln``` in the root of the cloned folder on Unix.

+Need help?
+Drop by Slack and we'll be happy to explain it with more words, step by step.

 ### TShock Additions

 If something is better suited to be a plugin for TShock, rather than a TShock core feature, it should not be added!